Relativistic Particle on Light-Front

 \subsection{Computation of Wigner D-matrix/d-matrix}

+In the last subsection, we have reduced the general Lorentz transformation on the state $|p,\sigma, n\rangle$ to little group transformation on $|q,\sigma, n\rangle$ with $q$ being any momentum.
+However, we adopt the choice of $q=p$ following the example at the end of the last subsection.
+The remaining task then is to compute the resulting Wigner D-matrix.
 In Eq.(\ref{eq:Wig_D_1}), we derived the formula for Wigner D-matrix, which involves two different reference vectors($n$ and $n'$).
 Since one of the two null vectors (call it $n'$) cannot be along $-z$ direction that canonically defines the front form, Lorentz transformations defined by $n'$ cannot be computed straightforwardly using Eq.(\ref{eq:stl_1}).
 Here we will give a method on how to calculate them.